ariema/Instruction-Pipeline-and-Cache-IPLC-Simulator/README.md

-# Pipeline-and-Cache-Project by Allison Ariemma
+# Pipeline and Cache Simulation by Allison Ariemma
 Contributors:
   Allison Ariemma and Alec Bernardi